panda3d/panda3d-docs/programming/render-effects/billboard.rst

       myNodePath.clear_billboard();

-The most common billboard type is an axial billboard, created by the ``setBillboardAxis()`` method.
+The most common billboard type is an axial billboard, created by the :meth:`~.NodePath.set_billboard_axis()` method.
 This kind of billboard is constrained to rotate around its vertical axis, so is usually used to represent objects that are radially symmetric about the vertical axis (like trees).

 Less often, you may need to use a point billboard, which is free to rotate about any axis.
 There are two varieties of point billboard.
 The world-relative point